 Given limited resources, the Department inevitably needs to prioritize travel funding for students.
 Within the parameters noted above, we will provide travel funding for up to two years for MA students; up to four years for Ph.D. students; and up to five years for MA/PhD students.
 Travel funding for students who exceed their expected time in the program will be considered only when students remain productive and when funds are available.
 A student can receive a maximum of $750 in travel funding annually from the Department per fiscal year (July 1 to June 30).

-To request travel support, print out and complete the Travel Request Form.
+To request travel support, download and complete the Travel Request Form.
 Follow the procedures listed below.

-- Gather the following materials to support your travel request: a copy of the full paper and the letter accepting your paper for presentation.
+- Gather the following materials to support your travel request: a copy of the full paper and the letter/email accepting your paper for presentation.

-- Print out and complete the Travel Request Form.
-Fill out this form as completely as possible and place it in campus mail for the Graduate Program Advisor.
+- Download and complete the Travel Request Form.
+Fill out this form as completely as possible.
+Create a single PDF in the following order – request form, acceptance, paper – and email it to the Graduate Program Advisor at email@example.com.

 - Once your request is sent, the Graduate Program Coordinator and/or the full Graduate Studies Committee will review the request and make a recommendation to the Chair of the Department, who makes all final decisions on travel.